 Title Source Date Pages Notes Merchant and Financial Trade Associations Announce Cybersecurity Partnership Retail Industry Leaders Association February 13, 2014 N/A Trade associations representing the merchant and financial services industries announced a new cybersecurity partnership.
 The partnership will focus on exploring paths to increased information sharing, better card security technology, and maintaining the trust of customers.
-Discussion regarding the partnership was initiated by the Retail Industry Leaders Association (RILA) and the Financial Services Roundtable (FSR), joined by the American Bankers Association (ABA), the American Hotel & Lodging Association (AH&LA), The Clearing House (TCH), the Consumer Bankers Association (CBA), the Food Marketing Institute (FMI), the Electronic Transactions Association (ETA), the Independent Community Bankers of America (ICBA), the International Council of Shopping Centers (ICSC), the National Associations of Convenience Stores (NACS), the National Grocers Association (NGA), the National Restaurant Association (NRA), and the National Retail Federation (NRF).
-FTC Statement Marking the FTC's 50 th Data Security Settlement Federal Trade Commission January 31, 2014 2 The FTC announces its 50 th data security settlement.
-What started in 2002 with a single case applying established FTC Act precedent to the area of data security has grown into an enforcement program that has helped to increase protections for consumers and has encouraged companies to make safeguarding consumer data a priority.
-Worst Practices Guide to Insider Threats: Lessons from Past Mistakes American Academy of Arts & Sciences January 2014 32 From the report: "Here, we are presenting a kind of 'worst practices' guide of serious mistakes made in the past regarding insider threats.
+Discussion regarding the partnership was initiated by the Retail Industry Leaders Association and the Financial Services Roundtable, joined by the American Bankers Association, the American Hotel and Lodging Association, the Clearing House, the Consumer Bankers Association, the Food Marketing Institute, the Electronic Transactions Association, the Independent Community Bankers of America, the International Council of Shopping Centers, the National Associations of Convenience Stores, the National Grocers Association, the National Restaurant Association, and the National Retail Federation.
+FTC Statement Marking the FTC's 50 th Data Security Settlement Federal Trade Commission (FTC) January 31, 2014 2 The FTC announces its 50 th data security settlement.
+What started in 2002 with a single case applying established FTC Act precedent to the area of data security has grown into an enforcement program that has helped to increase protections for consumers and encouraged companies to make safeguarding consumer data a priority.
+Worst Practices Guide to Insider Threats: Lessons from Past Mistakes American Academy of Arts and Sciences January 2014 32 From the report: "Here, we are presenting a kind of 'worst practices' guide of serious mistakes made in the past regarding insider threats.
 While each situation is unique, and serious insider problems are relatively rare, the incidents we describe reflect issues that exist in many contexts and that every nuclear security manager should consider.
 Common organizational practices-such as prioritizing production over security, failure to share information across subunits, inadequate rules or inappropriate waiving of rules, exaggerated faith in group loyalty, and excessive focus on external threats-can be seen in many past failures to protect against insider threats."
-ENISA Threat Landscape 2013 - Overview of Current and Emerging Cyber-Threats European Union Agency for Network and Information Security (ENISA) December 11, 2013 70 The report is a collection of top cyber-threats that have been assessed in the reporting period (i.e., within 2013).
-ENISA has collected over 250 reports regarding cyber-threats, risks, and threat agents.
-ETL 2013 is a comprehensive compilation of the top 15 cyber-threats assessed.
+ENISA Threat Landscape 2013-Overview of Current and Emerging Cyber-Threats European Union Agency for Network and Information Security (ENISA) December 11, 2013 70 The report is a collection of top cyber threats that have been assessed in the reporting period (i.e., within 2013).
+ENISA has collected more than 250 reports regarding cyber threats, risks, and threat agents.
+This report is a comprehensive compilation of the top 15 cyber threats assessed.